k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 - Sequence actors are set for IDs fields mapped in **TDMSeqSrc2TrgMapping**.

 - Other fields are populated with default data generation Actors based on the fields' data type.
-Note the the default  data generation Actors are set in **GenerateDataDefaultFieldTypeActors** MTable (imported from the TDM library).
+Note the the default  data generation Actors are set in **GenerateDataDefaultFieldTypeActors** constTable (imported from the TDM library) in the Shared Object.
+This table can be edited to change the default Actors mapped to the LU table fields by the createGenerateDataTableFlows flow.

 -  The data generation flow returns multiple results that serve as the row columns.
 It means that the [rowsGenerator Actor](/articles/19_Broadway/actors/07a_data_generators_actors.md#rowsgenerator) handles the loop on parent rows and number of rows per each parent it.